austinhuang0131/austinhuang0131.github.io/advertising.md

 * [Discord Center](https://discord.center/?a=cod4xXUltltp)
   * 21000+ servers
   * Server owners can bump every 6 hours for free, on site and on bot
+  * Allow ratings (stars)
+  * Allow buying/selling shoutouts
   * Cash rewards for referring people to the site
 * [Discord Server List](https://discordbots.org/servers) <small>Part of <i>Discord Bot List</i></small>
   * 13000+ servers
 * [DiscordSL.com](https://discordsl.com/)
   * 7600+ servers
+  * Server owners can bump every 3 hours for free, on site only
   * **Con:** Forces you to join support server upon login (You can edit out the `guilds.join` scope if you do not plan on joining servers on the listing)
 * [DiscordHub](https://discordhub.com/servers/list)
   * 5800+ servers